swimlane/DocSPA/src/docs/angular-cli-install.md

 # Adding DocSPA to a angular cli app

-!!> Information in the guid may be out of date.
-If you are starting a new projetc we recommend looking at the [quick start](quickstart).
+!!> Information in the GUID may be out of date.
+If you are starting a new project we recommend looking at the [quick start](quickstart).

 0. Generate new Angular app